Y-C-Li/lyc.github.io/_posts/2022-01-09-basics-of-jekyll.markdown

 |  |  └── main.scss            # main stylesheet, loads SCSS partials in _sass
 ```

-What you need to do is to open the file ==_variables.scss==, and then locate the codes here:
+What you need to do is to open the file `_variables.scss`, and then locate the codes here:

 ```html
 /* serif typefaces */